OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_single.rst

 .. warning:: If you're using vCenter please jump to the next step.

+First we need to let OpenNebula know that the hypervisors can be monitored again, but we still don't want to deploy any VM on them until they are fully updated.
+So we will switch them to ``DISABLE`` state:

+.. prompt:: text $ auto

+   $ onehost disable <host_id>

-First update the virtualization, storage and networking drivers.
+After that, update the virtualization, storage and networking drivers.
 As the ``oneadmin`` user execute:

 .. prompt:: text $ auto